Archetypal Neurogenetic Disorders

 Genetic Testing Strategies

-Rett: MECP2 sequencing + del/dup analysis detects >95% of classic Rett.
-If negative with Rett-like phenotype, test CDKL5 and FOXG1.
+Rett: MECP2 sequencing plus del/dup analysis detects >95% of classic Rett — the del/dup arm matters because a meaningful minority are large deletions a sequencing-only panel would miss.
+If negative with a Rett-like phenotype, test CDKL5 and FOXG1.

 Counseling highlights